All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Once you have assessed your credit cards and their applicable benefits, it’s time to take it one step further by asking for retention offers.
 If you have been a customer with a good payment history, it’s worth contacting your card issuer to see if they have any special offers available to keep you as a customer.

 Retention offers can come in many forms, including waived annual fees, increased rewards, or even bonus points just for staying with the card.
-However, not all card issuers offer retention offers and they won’t always offer them to every customer.
+However, not all card issuers offer retention offers, and they won’t always offer them to every customer.

 Not sure what to say?
 Follow this retention offer script below.